josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🉑_System_Thresholds/🦴_tolerance_thresholds_as_load_management.md

 ---

-## 🦴 The Calcaneus Principle Applied
+## 🦴 The Cancellous Principle Applied

-The calcaneus (heel bone) does not choose which forces it prefers.
+The cancellous does not choose which forces it prefers.
 It redistributes pressure so the organism can remain upright.

 Likewise, power systems: